 By Carolyn Lowstuter

-When my husband was fired from his job, it through us both for a loop.
+When my husband was fired from his job, it threw us both for a loop.
 Thankfully, that difficult time is long past.
 Here are ten things I learned about how to support your spouse after a layoff.

 - Don’t read too much into emotions.
 They happen for a number of reasons.
 Recognize that your emotional reactions may be quite different from, or similar to, your spouse’s.